“For an accessible version of this page, click HERE”

 NSG Qualifying Games and COVID-19 Update

-Due to the current COVID-19 situation, some of our Qualifying Games in the Spring are postponing/changing dates for their events.
+Due to the current COVID-19 situation, some of our Qualifying Games are postponing/changing dates for their events.
 NSGA’s Member Games are independently organized and they are communicating directly with impacted athletes with information on the status of their Games.
 However, we recommend that you check your state for most current information.
 Click Here for the State Information page with links and a downloadable contact list.
 State Information Page

 NSGA is in communication with our Member organizations and will update the calendar in the State Information section of the website when information is known.
 The health and safety of all of our participants is top priority, and we will continue to monitor developments in this fluid situation in consultation with our partners.

 Together we are in the midst of unchartered territory as the COVID-19 outbreak has affected all of us in a variety of ways.
 Every major event and sports organization has been impacted.
 This is an unprecedented situation for the National Senior Games Association (NSGA) that requires a one-time adjustment to the qualification process for the 2021 National Senior Games.
 Click Here for the 2021 Adjusted Qualification Process.

 As we all eagerly wait for qualifying senior games’s return, the most important thing is that everyone does their best to protect their health, as well as the health of their family, friends and communities.